 - Violence against women is also prominent in India.
 As per some reports every 42 minutes sexual harassment occurs, every 43 minutes a woman is kidnapped and every 93 minutes a woman is burnt for dowry.
 And by the pre-quarter of reported, rapes involve girls under the age of 16 years.
 Every 26 minutes a woman is molested and every 34 minutes a rape take place.

-- Lack of education in women has to lead to poor levels of literacy.
+- Lack of education in women has lead to poor levels of literacy.
+Read about Rural illiteracy among girls on the given link.
+Also, read about School education and Literacy on the linked page.

 - The discriminative socialization process is another aspect of inequality towards women which leads to customary practices, more involvement in household activities only (boys not allowed), restricted to play, isolation, separation in schools and public places and restrictions to move freely.